chaypaterson/libffwd-cancer-integrator/README.md

 Currently just `make` and a manually maintained Makefile.
 I am working on a branch with GNU autotools and `configure`.

+Now:

+    mkdir build
+    cd build
+    ../configure --prefix=[...your install location here...]
+    make
+    make install

+`configure` will throw errors if the system dependencies are not met.

 Requirements:
 -------------